konstantintutsch/website/_posts/2023-10-05-selfhost-a-fediverse-gotosocial-instance.md

 title: "Self-hosting a minimal fediverse instance: GoToSocial 🦥"
 description: How to self-host GoToSocial, a light-weight fediverse server written in Go utilizing the Mastodon API.
 GoToSocial is compatible with most Mastodon clients, can easily be self-hosted on a Raspberry Pi and allows for federation via the ActivityPub protocol.
 ---
-{% include heading.html level=2 text="Prerequisites" %}
+{% include heading.html level=3 text="Prerequisites" %}

 - a domain or subdomain (e. g. social.example.com)
 - a Linux system (this post uses a Raspberry Pi running Debian Bookworm as an example)

 Before you continue, ensure that your host is accessible from the outside of it's local network and that your domain is set to the host system.
 Open ports 443 and 80 too.

-We will use Nginx for a local reverse proxy to not dedicate ports 80 and 443 to GoToSocial alone in order to [allow other services to run besides GoToSocial](/one-webserver-multiple-domains).
+We will use Nginx for a local reverse proxy to not dedicate ports 80 and 443 to GoToSocial alone in order to [allow other services to run besides GoToSocial]({% link _posts/2023-09-14-one-webserver-multiple-domains.md %}).
 The reverse proxy also strengthens security.

-{% include heading.html level=3 text="Installing dependencies" %}
+{% include heading.html level=4 text="Installing dependencies" %}

 For Debian systems, you can install these packages: